 The evolution of the automobile industry sparked off from the rudimentary origins of transportation.
 Before the invention of automobiles, the main mode of man's travel was on foot.
 He had attempted to find out some mechanical device for his transport.
-The first of such attempts is recorded to be in 3500 B.C.It is on record that the Sumerians who lived in the river basins of Tigris and Eufretis had travelled by a mode of transport made on wheels.
+The first of such attempts is recorded to be in 3500 BC.
+On record, the Sumerians who lived in the river basins of Tigris and Eufretis had traveled by a mode of transport made on wheels.
 Later on, Kings and others used palanquins borne by men; and chariots pulled by horses and other animals for their travel.
-Domestic animals like cows, donkeys, horses and elephants were made use of for pulling cartloads.
+Domestic animals like cows, donkeys, horses, and elephants were made use of for pulling cartloads.
 References to such vehicles are galore in the epic works of literature.
 The horse-carts and bullock-carts are still in force in certain places.
-1